On the Incompatibility of Special Relativity and Quantum Mechanics: A `practical' consequence

-\n If and when Bob were to receive from Alice a report containing list $a$, he could infer, with practical certainty, that also Alice has measured $S_3$.
+\n Of course there is nothing `suspicious ' in Bob's sequence {\sl if taken alone} -- that is, no one, being shown that sequence and having no other information, could infer anything about what Alice did.
+(This circumstance has misled many authors.)
+However, if and when Bob were to receive from Alice a report containing list $a$, he could infer, with practical certainty, that also Alice has measured $S_3$ (see next section).
 True, at least in the present state of physical knowledge a report containing $a$ cannot be transmitted from Alice to Bob faster than by light signals.
-However, from this it does not follow that the EPR correlations cannot be used by Alice to send faster-than-light {\sl information} to Bob\footnote{Here are three instances of claims to the contrary (italics added): ``[...] it is not possible to use the EPR experiment to send {\sl information} faster than light'' (\cite{su88}, p.
+But from this it does not follow that the EPR correlations cannot be used by Alice to send faster-than-light {\sl information} to Bob,\footnote{Here are three instances of claims to the contrary (italics added): ``[...] it is not possible to use the EPR experiment to send {\sl information} faster than light'' (\cite{su88}, p.
 195); ``[...] a no-signaling theorem (i.e., our inability, even in principle, to exploit these long-range influences or correlations to transmit {\sl information})'' (\cite{cush94}, p.
 178); ``Even those who believe, on the basis of violations of Bell inequalities, that such superluminal influences exist will concede that they are `non-signaling': they cannot be used to convey {\sl information} from one location to another.
 This precludes any direct experimental test for their existence.'' (\cite{gri15}, p.
-3)}, and also to achieve genuinely ``practical purposes'', contrary to what has been asserted, too hurriedly, by several authors.\footnote{Two examples (italics added): ``Nevertheless, nonlocality cannot be used by human observers for {\sl practical purposes} (impossibility of `superluminal signaling')''(\cite{ss97}, p.
+3)} and also to achieve genuinely ``practical purposes'', contrary to what has been asserted, too hurriedly, by several authors.\footnote{Two examples (italics added): ``Nevertheless, nonlocality cannot be used by human observers for {\sl practical purposes} (impossibility of `superluminal signaling')''(\cite{ss97}, p.
 9); `` It is worth emphasizing that non-separability [...] does not imply the possibility of {\sl practical} faster-than-light communication'' (\cite{as99}, p.
 190).}

 In fact, suppose that Alice and Bob agree on the following bet: if the number of 1's {\sl in Alice's sequence} is even, Bob gets a certain amount of money, otherwise it is Alice that wins the same amount.
 If the complete sequence of measurements takes, say, $60$ seconds, it is agreed that Alice will measure $S_3$ at 10 a.m. on her particles, and Bob at $10:1$ will measure $S_3$ on his own particles -- both times being understood in Alice's time coordinate.
 Let us imagine, to add science-fiction colour to the story, that Alice is on the Earth and Bob is in a geo-stationary orbit half-way between Earth and Sun; then Bob will be able to say `I won!' or `I lost', with practical certainty, about three minutes {\sl before} any message dispatched at speed $c$ by Alice at the earliest possible time (10:1), could ever reach him.
 This is a simple model of a macroscopic, and indeed practical, effect which would be produced with a time lapse smaller than that needed by light to cover the distance between cause and effect.